xpack-3rd-party/segger-system-view-xpack/README.md

 ## Know limitations

 - currently only Cortex-M devices are supported
-- support for Cortex-M0/M0+ is planned to be added in a later release
+- support for Cortex-M0/M0+ will be added in a later release

 ---